-This is likely the Lunchable of your childhood.
+This is likely the most similar Lunchable of your childhood.
 It's the classic cracker, cheese, and meat combination with a few additions - because let's face it those tiny Lunchables never filled anyone up.

-My version includes a side of peanut butter and celery and a smart cake dessert - because trust me when I say that you are going to be able to sell your kids on these healthier lunches MUSH easier if they include dessert!
+- Smart cake dessert - because trust me when I say that you are going to be able to sell your kids on these healthier lunches MUCH easier if they include dessert!

 I don't know how they do it, but I am SOOOO glad that they do!

 As a special offer just for my readers, you can get 10% off of your order of Smart Cakes when you use the code "thismomsmenu" at check out!

 The Protein Packed Keto Lunchable

 I know, I know, you've never seen a Lunchable like this in the store.
 But there should be, right?!?